-Postępy Mikrobiologii - Advancements of Microbiology , ISSUE 1, 67–76
+Postępy Mikrobiologii - Advancements of Microbiology, Volume 56 , ISSUE 1, 67–76

 We evaluated the usefulness of the Carba NP test for rapid detection of carbapenemase activity in Bacteroides spp.
 The minimum inhibitory concentration (MIC) for imipenem was determined with gradient test strips, and cfiA gene was investigated by polymerase chain reaction for 27 clinical Bacteroides spp. isolates.
 Carba NP test was performed according to recommendations of the Clinical and Laboratory Standards Institute.
 Among three cfiA gene harboring clinical isolates, two imipenem resistant

 Polish Journal of Microbiology, Volume 67 , ISSUE 1, 97–101